poetapp/poet-js/README.md

 The main function you'll be using is `createClaim`:

 ### Example 1: createClaim for Work Claims <!-- TODO: link to glossary -->
+The Po.et network uses [multihash](https://github.com/multiformats/multihash) to compare the hash against the content.

 ```ts
 import { Claim, ClaimType, createClaim } from '@po.et/poet-js'